 When we speak of using waist beads for African spirituality, we speak of using them to protect you from negative energies, to cultivate your Divine essence, and to influence the energies around you.

-Protection is an important function of African waist beads, as they encircle the body and close off the circuits of energy.
-Once this is achieved you are then protected from evil thoughts, negative spirits, and energy vampires.
+We also consider the protective role that african waist beads play in closing off the energy circuits of the body.
+Once this is achieved then it is believed that you are then protected from evil thoughts, negative spirits, and energy vampires.

 When it comes to influencing the energies around you, some women use charmed African waist beads as a tool of seduction.
 The Yoruba are well known for their charmed waist beads.
 These charms are believed to possess the powers to entice and entrap the opposite sex and even improve their sexual prowess.